dependabot/dependabot-core/README.md

     </picture>
 </h1>

-Welcome to the public home of Dependabot :dependabot:.
+Hello and welcome to the public home of Dependabot :dependabot:.

 # Table of Contents